7ito/clipset/README.md

 Share videos without compression, file size limits, or algorithmic feeds.
 Deploy with Docker and own your content.

-## Why Clipset?

 Social media platforms compress your videos and impose restrictive upload limits.
-Clipset gives you full control:
+Clipset gives you an option for full control:

 - **No compression** - Upload and stream videos in their original quality
 - **No file size limits** - Share that 4K gaming highlight or hour-long family video